-3.21 Smoking and vaping
+3.19 Smoking and vaping

 Smoking and vaping on all Association premises and in Association vehicles is prohibited.
-Appropriate no smoking signs are clearly displayed at all premises and in all fleet vehicles.
-Staff and visitors should only smoke offsite or in designated area.
+Appropriate no smoking signs are clearly displayed at all premises.
+Staff and visitors should only smoke offsite or in designated areas.

-3.22 Visitors
+3.20 Visitors

-All visitors to the Association's premises are required to sign in and out, observe the fire procedures and wear a visitor badge at all times.
+All visitors to the Association's premises are required to observe the fire procedures and always wear a visitor badge.